Introduction to IoT: Applications of IoT

-Rehabilitation is a critical aspect of restoring an individual's functional abilities, aiming to help those with diseases or disabilities regain their normal lifestyle.
-The application of IoT in this field is versatile and has proven effective in various areas, including cancer treatment, sports injury recovery, stroke rehabilitation, and addressing physical disabilities.
+\textit{Rehabilitation System}\\ The application of IoT in this field is versatile and has proven effective in various areas, including cancer treatment, sports injury recovery, stroke rehabilitation, and addressing physical disabilities.
 For instance, an innovative smart walker was introduced in a particular study \cite{nave2018smart}.
-This walker utilizes a multi-modal sensor to monitor the patient's walking pattern, and the collected data can be accessed by doctors and caregivers through a mobile application, facilitating better monitoring and support.
-A sports rehabilitation system was reported which monitors various parameters such as temperature, motion posture, electromyography (EMG), electrocardiography (ECG), among others, and provides real-time feedback to athletes \cite{jiang2020combination}.
-These examples highlight the potential of IoT integration in modernizing rehabilitation systems, making them more efficient and effective.
+Doctors and caregivers can access the collected data through a mobile application, facilitating better monitoring and support, as this walker utilizes a multi-modal sensor to monitor the patient's walking pattern.